Tullynally Castle and Gardens

 Tullynally stands atop the ‘Hill of the Swan’, with views of Lough Derravaragh, the legendary lake where the ‘Children of Lir’ were turned into swans by their jealous stepmother and condemned to 900 years of wandering.
 Tullynally Castle has been home to the Pakenham family (later the Earls of Longford) for over 350 years.

-Guided tours of the huge rambling Gothic Revival castle in all its grandeur are available to groups, along with the early Victorian kitchens and laundries, with a fascinating insight into the real stories of Irish history.
+Guided tours of the huge rambling Gothic Revival castle in all its grandeur are available Thursdays to Saturdays, including the early Victorian kitchens and laundries, with a fascinating insight into the real stories of Irish history.